Jivan052/Web-2.0/README.md

 8. **MinerSweeper Game** -  A basic miner sweeper game
 9. **QR code generator** - A basic QR code generator
 10. **Login-dash** - A basic login and market user dashboard
+11. **Task Manager** - A dynamic interface for managing your task proficiently

    ...on the way, stay connected!
 ---